ALBERTA ORIENTEERING ASSOCIATION

 • Engages the mind & body with emphasis on fun

-• Teaches navigation and map reading skills.
+• Teaches navigation and map reading skills

-• Helps children to connect with our natural environment.
+• Helps you connect with nature

 Picture